However, Victoria’s interest in healthcare began long before she began in practice.

 In addition to her Functional Medicine training, during the years of mis-diagnoses Victoria also studied energy medicine disciplines and psychotherapy – including kinesiology, Chinese Medicine, herbalism, EFT, CBT, NLP, coaching, specialist psychiatry and more.
 Victoria’s practice therefore combines an awareness of all of these approaches, interweaving the worlds of biochemistry, psychology and emotion – and acknowledging both Eastern and Western understandings of health.

-Through her extensive studies of how brain, body and emotions interact, Victoria has developed a unique way of helping people to understand their bodies, their illnesses and the ‘why’ behind their struggles.
+Given everything she has been through personally, and professionally studied, Victoria has a very unique way of helping people to understand their bodies, their illnesses and the ‘why’ behind their struggles.
 She guides her patients to comprehend, accept, transform and move beyond their illness to achieve vitality and wellness – prioritising the functioning of the nervous system: the communication network between all physiological systems.

-Victoria is member of the Institute for Functional Medicine, the Federation for Nutritional Therapists and the IAHNLP – and she also works collaboratively with medical professionals, structural experts, acupuncturists, psychiatrists and psychotherapeutic specialists to offer a rounded and comprehensive network of assistance to her patients.
+Victoria is a member of the Federation for Nutritional Therapists and the IAHNLP – and she also works collaboratively with medical professionals, structural experts, acupuncturists, psychiatrists and psychotherapeutic specialists to offer a rounded and comprehensive network of assistance to her patients.